 B.A.LL.B.
 (Hons.)
+Eighth Semester

-Eighth Semester Subject: Interpretation of Statutes
+Subject: Interpretation of Statutes

-Paper Code: LLB (H) 802 Credit : 5 Max.
-70 Marks: External/Theory: Internal/Clinical: 30
+Paper Code: LLB(H) 802

-This course is designed to serve as:
+Credits: 5 Max.

+Marks: External/Theory: 70

 - A general introduction to Principles and Tools involved in the Interpretation of Statute. - To analyze the legislative intent of statute and various principles involved in bring the true interpretation of the statutes. - To analyze the relevance of Internal and External Aids for interpreting the Statute in its true spirit. - The role of courts and guided principles for interpretation of Specific Statutes.